mohammad-alisafaee/qView/README.md

 * Option to ignore certain file extensions when navigating through a folder.
 * Show image loading errors inside viewport instead of as modal dialog.
 * Improved performance during rapid image navigation when holding down the previous/next file shortcut keys, and configurable speed no longer linked to key repeat rate.
-* Windows: Dark mode supported in Windows 11 by default.
-Windows 10 users get a "non-native theme" option which supports dark mode.
+* Windows: New style which supports dark mode.
 * macOS: Option to reuse existing window when launching with image.
 * Configurable window positioning behavior after matching image size.
 * More accurate zoom-to-fit plus customizable overscan setting.